xaviweise/aaat/_sources/markdown/stochastic_calculus.md

 ## Deterministic dynamical systems

-Let us review some relevant deterministic differential equations that come across in the modelization of dynamical systems.
+We will introduce the topic by looking at some relevant deterministic differential equations that come across in the modelization of dynamical systems.

 **Example: Newton's Laws**